Ar0n01/RobotOrderingSystem/README.md

 The votepublish-service publishes the button data of the scales via MQTT to one topic.
 Each button publishes its id, when the respective button is pressed.

 ### Dashboard
-The dashboard simply displays the ratings of each cocktail.
+The dashboard simply displays the ratings of each cocktail (left to right).

 # Process
 There are two main CPE processes: one for the ordering system and one for the vote system.